soportebteam/trustos/source/id.md

     * `private privkey: string`: Private Key of the DID.

     And exposes the following functions:
-    * `public unlockAccount(passphrase: string = ""): void`: Unlocks private key in order to use the DID.
+    * `public unlockAccount(passphrase: string): void`: Unlocks private key in order to use the DID.
     * `public lockAccount(): any`: Locks the private key for a DID.
-    * `public sign(payload: object, passphrase: string = ""): string`: Sign a payload with a specific DID.
+    * `public sign(payload: object, passphrase: string): string`: Sign a payload with a specific DID.
-    * `public verify(signature: string, id: string = "default"): any`: Verifies a signature from a DID.
+    * `public verify(signature: string, id: string): any`: Verifies a signature from a DID.

 * `driver.ts`: Interface that enables the implementation of connection drivers with different TRUSTID networks.
 The only driver implemented currently is the `hfdriver.ts` enabling the interaction with Hyperledger Fabric TrustID